dglgit/minimal_autograd/README.md

 # minimal_autograd
 Basically a wrapper around numpy arrays.
-Most operations andn magic methods defer to numpy because they are faster
+Most operations and magic methods defer to numpy because they are faster